 The key difference between Solvency II and IFRS technical provisions for UK participating business is that the IFRS technical provisions include certain future liabilities associated with assets not yet distributed as bonuses.
 Under Solvency II, the technical provisions exclude payments representing surplus funds (as defined in UK national law) and so only future benefits arising from enhancements that are fully consolidated into asset shares are included.
-This results in Solvency II best estimate liabilities being lower than IFRS technical provisions.
+In addition regulation has been introduced in France in 2019 that allows French insurers to exclude part of the Provision pour Participation aux Excédents (PPE) from technical provisions (see section E.1.4).
+These both result in Solvency II best estimate liabilities being lower than IFRS technical provisions.